|Site Map | Bulletin Home | Temple University|

-Students interested in transferring into Communication Science (Speech-Language-Hearing or Linguistics) and Public Health should contact the College of Health Professions Undergraduate Advisor at 215-204-6779 to schedule an appointment to discuss transfer and degree completion requirements and initiate an intra-university transfer.
-Students in Therapeutic Recreation should contact the transfer advisor at 215-204-6733 to schedule an advising appointment.
-Students interested in Kinesiology should contact the advisor at 215-204-1953.
-Intra-University transfers will be notified of the decision in a letter from the Dean's Office.
+Students interested in transferring into Communication Science (Speech-Language-Hearing or Linguistics), Kinesiology, Public Health and Therapeutic Recreation must attend a group advising session during the fall or spring semester.
+You should contact the College of Health Professions Undergraduate Advisor at 215-204-6779 or via e-mail at email@example.com to find out dates and times for upcoming sessions.
+Transfer applications (IUT's) will not be processed until the student attends the group advising session.
+Intra-university transfer students will be notified of the decision in a letter from the Dean's Office.
 A minimum GPA of 2.0 is required for admission to any of these programs.

 Current Temple University Students transferring to Nursing or Health Information Management

 Students should contact the College of Health Professions Dean's office at 215-707-4800.
 Students must send the application and a $15.00 deposit to the Office of the Dean and comply with all admission requirements of the individual program.
 Applicants are notified of a final decision in a letter from the College of Health Professions.
 An acceptance letter will include the departmental required courses to be taken when applicable and semester in which study is to begin.
 Students will be requested to confirm their acceptance of admission with a $100.00 tuition deposit.